munificent/game-programming-patterns/book/observer.markdown

 The other option is to add it to the end of the linked list.
 Doing that adds a bit more complexity: `Subject` has to either walk the list to find the end, or keep a separate `tail_` pointer that always points to the last node.

 Adding it to the front of the list is simpler, but does have one side effect.
 When we walk the list to send a notification to every observer, the most *recently* registered observer gets notified *first*.
-If you register observers A, B, and C, in that order, they will receive notifications in C, B, A order.
+So if you register observers A, B, and C, in that order, they will receive notifications in C, B, A order.

 In theory, this doesn't matter one way or the other.
 It's a tenet of good observer discipline that two observers observing the same subject should have no ordering dependencies relative to each other.
 If the ordering *does* matter, it means those two observers have some subtle coupling that could end up biting you.

-Let's get remove working:
+Let's get removal working:

 <span name="remove"></span>